hapikus/rsschool-cv/cv.md

 - Figma / Photoshop
 ## Code:

     // You're given an array of integers a and two integers x and y.
-Count the number of elements in the array such that x ≤ a[i] ≤ y, where i is the 0-based index of the element.
+    // Count the number of elements in the array such that x ≤ a[i] ≤ y

     checkRange=(a, x, y, s=0) => a.map(e => s += e>=Math.min(x, y) === e<=Math.max(x, y)).at(-1) ?? s